 Try the Unmade Bed Look

+Relaxation is an important aspect when decorating in a minimalist way.
 Embrace the undone bedding look by choosing prewashed linens and cotton throws that look great when wrinkled.
 Plus, one lived-in component will avoid the dreaded showroom look.

-Stick to an All-White Palette
+Try an All-White Palette

 Keep Furniture Low to the Ground